LERCAutomation/DataExtractor-ArcPro-UserGuide/faq/faq.rst

 	- The layer isn't loaded in your GIS active map.
 In this case, a :ref:`message will pop up <figlaunchwarning>` before the form is displayed informing you the layer isn't loaded.
 Add the layer to GIS and reload the profile the tool and the problem should be resolved.
 	- The layer isn't listed in the XML configuration document.
 Please refer to the :doc:`Setting up the tool <../setup/setup>` section and add it as a map layer.
-	- The layer is in the GIS active map, and it is listed in the configuration document, but the :ref:`LayerName <LayerName>` is spelled incorrectly.
-Note that the name must follow the exact format of the name of the layer in the active map.
+	- The layer is in the GIS active map, and it is listed in the configuration document, but the `<LayerName>` node value is spelled incorrectly.
+Note that the value must follow the exact format of the name of the layer in the active map.

 **The partner I want to extract data for is not shown in the form.
 How do I get the name to show up?**